 The Green Huskies have student representatives at each grade level starting in Grade 3.
 Their main role as a group is to promote and ensure “acts of green” in daily activities at Hudson.
 In addition to the promotion of living green and reducing one's ecological footprint through class challenges, the Green Huskies help plan annual events such as Earth Hour and Earth Week.
 They also help clean-up after each major school event and help plant, maintain our gardens, including our recent butterfly garden addition, around our campus.

 Helping Hands Committee

 The Helping Hands Committee is comprised of students from each grade level, starting in Grade 3.
 The Committee works in conjunction with our Upper School’s Outreach Committee and is responsible for selecting local and international charities to support, both at Holiday times, as well as at other times throughout the school year.
 Some of the charities that have been selected and supported over the years by Hudson include: Toronto's Hospital for Sick Children; Toronto Star’s Santa Claus Fund; Daily Bread Food Bank; Red Cross for Japan; The Aboriginal Fund; Habitat for Humanity; Ladybird Animal Sanctuary; and Yorktown Family Services (to name but a few).
-As a Committee, the students and staff advisors are responsible for the planning, organization and implementation of school fundraisers, such as casual dress days, pizza days and bake sales, class competitions, plus many more events.
+As a Committee, the students and staff advisors are responsible for the planning, organization, and implementation of school fundraisers, such as casual dress days, pizza days and bake sales.

-Leadership opportunities are offered to Upper School students to tutor younger-aged Hudson students in various subjects as a means to help-out their fellow students and to serve as mentors and positive role-models to students who need additional help in a particular area.
+Upper School students can tutor younger-aged Hudson students in various subjects.
+By tutoring, they serve as mentors and positive role-models to students who need additional help in a particular area.
 The goal is to have students leave Hudson infused with a desire to help others and armed with the skills to become positive, productive, and responsible contributors to their local and wider communities.